 How to add a new Spring library to AutoPIPE?

 AutoPIPE’s spring library data can be viewed, update existing data, or add a new custom spring library.
 A person viewing this files for the first time usually has a confusing expression.
-This document aims to clear up any confusion about the spring table section of the Equip.LIB and Equip.SRC files.
+This page aims to clear up any confusion about the spring table section of the Equip.LIB and Equip.SRC files.

-Data for all springs are stored in Equip.LIB file.
+AutoPIPE reads Spring library data from the Equip.LIB file.
 All modifications are performed in the “SRC” file.
 However, before a modified “SRC” file can be used within AutoPIPE, it must be compiled into a “LIB” file.
 Once compiled and placed into a specific folder, only then can the new “LIB” file be used by the application for analysis purposes.
 Caution, one mistake (extra space, miss-aligned column, wrong value, etc..) in the “SRC” file can cause the modifications to not appear in the application or yield significantly wrong values to be used in AutoPIPE’s calculations.
 Making modifications to the “SRC” file should be done by someone who is very meticulous and vigilant about maintaining format of each line in the file.

 If you would like your spring data added to a future version of AutoPIPE, please send your “SRC” file with PDF’s highlighting all values used to compile it from reputable source (i.e. manufacturer, testing lab, etc..).